Lnk2past/leo/README.md

-# spaceman
+# space-control

-`spaceman` is a simple CLI tool for working within a distributed environment.
+`space-control`, or `sctl`, is a simple CLI tool for working within a distributed environment.
 The goal is to allow batch operations to be easily executed on any number of hosts, whether that means executing commands, downloading or uploading files, or whatever else is needed.

 Sample configuration file: